-Local solicitors are able to deal with all areas of conveyancing no matter how complex, including shared equity purchases, transfers of equity and lease extensions.
+Local solicitors are able to deal with all areas of conveyancing no matter how complex, including shared equity purchases and transfers of equity.
 Their services often come with a wealth of local knowledge and experience which can be invaluable.

 4 – Knowledge of area